Everything You Need to Know about Langkawi, Malaysia

 Sprinkled with tiny exotic seashells, the sands really are talcum powder white and squeak as you walk on it.
 On the horizon, jungle-clad limestone formations look like a scroll painting.
 Your eyes are constantly drawn to the bobbing little boats of anchovy fishermen on the horizon and sea eagles riding the ocean thermals closer to shore.

-And of course there are expats who live here on a permanent basis.
+And of course, there are expats who live here on a permanent basis.
 These expats like a quieter, slower pace of life, untroubled by traffic jams and the glitzy shopping malls of Penang and Kuala Lumpur.
 The majority of them run their own businesses such as boutique hotels and yacht charters, there’s even one who makes and sells beef jerky and exports it to Penang and Kuala Lumpur.
 For them this small island is paradise and they wouldn’t live anywhere else.

 Pulau Langkawi has jungle too and lots of it.
-If you enjoy back-to-nature experiences, it’s magical to glimpse hornbills and white-headed Brahminy Kites swooping through the treetops, to come face-to-face with monitor lizards and to hear the night-time chorus of croaking frogs.
+If you enjoy back-to-nature experiences, it’s magical to glimpse hornbills and white-headed Brahminy Kites swooping through the treetops, to come face-to-face with monitor lizards, and to hear the night-time chorus of croaking frogs.

 The island is also home to flying snakes (non-poisonous) that fly from tree to tree, large fruit bats, colugas (gliding lemurs), and a host of other wildlife including kingfishers, muntjac deer, and gentle black leaf monkeys.
 There are snakes as well, a variety of them, but you don’t see them that often, if at all.
-In the nine years that I have been hiking the trails here I’ve only seen them a handful of times.
+In the nine years that I have been hiking the trails here, I’ve only seen them a handful of times.
 All you have to remember in the event of seeing one is that they will do all that they can to get out of your way long before you decide to get out of theirs.

 Living in Langkawi

-Villagers use the steps of their houses to sit and mend fishing nets or shuck vegetables or to just chat to their neighbors.
+Villagers use the steps of their houses to sit and mend fishing nets or shuck vegetables or just chat with their neighbors.
 The other thing that you will notice is that they have an amazing sense of humor and like nothing better than sharing a cup of tea and a joke with strangers.
 Shy toddlers peep out from behind trees and wave at you as you pass, like a long-lost member of the family.

 Most of the Pulau Langkawi is untouched by humans; a wilderness of mountains, waterfalls, and rainforest and that can make living on the island a little quiet.
-It has its attraction but if you are looking for international-standard restaurants, nightclubs and bars, then Langkawi isn’t the place for you.
+It has its attraction but if you are looking for international-standard restaurants, nightclubs, and bars, then Langkawi isn’t the place for you.
 It’s a resort island and the expats who do live there, live there precisely because it has none of the above.

 Langkawi, as well as being stunningly beautiful, is a tax-free island, meaning that all goods, including alcohol, are tax-exempt.
 This unique combination of natural beauty and dollar-saving incentive is a big attraction and it’s easy to understand why people never leave.

-Reaching Langkawi involves a one-and-a-half hour flight from Malaysia’s capital, Kuala Lumpur or a 40-minute flight from Penang.
-Alternatively, you can come via ferry from either the mainland, an enjoyable half-hour ride or from Penang Island, which takes a little over two hours.
+Reaching Langkawi involves a one-and-a-half-hour flight from Malaysia’s capital, Kuala Lumpur, or a 40-minute flight from Penang.
+Alternatively, you can come via ferry from either the mainland, an enjoyable half-hour ride, or from Penang Island, which takes a little over two hours.
 The ferry has just started to allow cars too, which means you can now take your car with you and use it to get around the island.

 Healthcare in Pulau Langkawi